itusajja/icongallery/README.md

 ## To-Do

-- Save filter states in URL for /search
+- [ ] Save filter states in URL for /search
-- 404 page, "oops it's not here ... check out some icons while you're here"
+- [ ] 404 page, "oops it's not here ... check out some icons while you're here"
-- 2x versions on /search
+- [ ] 2x versions on /search
-- filter styles on mobile for /search
+- [ ] filter styles on mobile for /search

-###  Deploy To-Do

-- Ads work
-- Redirects work
-- RSS feeds work (feedburner)

-### Someday

-- Use native browser `srcset` or `picture` for 2x images (though remember that `srcset` doesn't actually do a fallback to 1x for 2x specified images, so the currently javascript method works best ...)
+- [ ] Use native browser `srcset` or `picture` for 2x images (though remember that `srcset` doesn't actually do a fallback to 1x for 2x specified images, so the currently javascript method works best ...)
+- [ ] Stop using retina JS and just manually add a fetch for 2x images, but only on the 1024 as that's the only one we can't guarantee

-## Jekyll
+## How it Works

 Site runs on Jekyll.
-The site is split into two parts: the content and the theme.
+The site consists of two repos: the site repo and the theme repo (this one).

-### Unique content files
+### Site Repo

-Unique content is stored in the root directory.
-The following are files/folders that are unique to each project itself (iosicongallery, watchosicongallery, etc).
-These:
+Unique content is stored in the root directory of the site repo.
+The following are files/folders that are unique to site and it's respective repo (iosicongallery, watchosicongallery, macosicongallery):

 ```
 .